Ah, playdough activities, and kids.

 Learning more about loose parts:

-This setup is simple, and these three books have really helped me better understand how to incorporate items in my home for my children to explore.
+This setup is simple, and these three books have helped me better understand how to incorporate items in my home for my children to explore.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.